jabley/jamesabley.com/_posts/2016-01-21-gds-alumnus.md

 I turned up early one morning in February, ready to meet [Mat Wall][matwall].
 He was running a bit late, and wanted to have a quick fag.
 I'd previously met him at a MongoDB Skillsmatter talk he'd done --- we'd had a reasonably sensible conversation.
 Pretty soon after, he'd left the Guardian to join GDS.

-I was pretty much shitting myself, not having had to interview for job for 8 or 9 years.
+I was pretty much shitting myself, not having had to interview for a job for 8 or 9 years.
 I'd interviewed for my first 2 jobs in web, and then followed friends via word of mouth for later gigs.

 Next [Paul Downey][psd] arrived.
 I read a lot; I'd read most of his stuff and liked what I'd read.
 That didn't really help me relax.